 Now, we’ll take a look at some of the major milestones of this device to highlight its progress in-detail.

 If you were to delve into the history books, you might find that the first tablet was the Dynabook back in the late 60s.

-While technicalities might suggest this is true, the tablet craze really began with the launch of the iPad in 2010.
-This was the game changer and while skeptics may have suggested otherwise upon its launch, it has created a platform for other brands to well and truly capitalize from the public’s new-found interest in tablet computers.
+While technicalities might suggest this is true, the tablet craze really began with the iPad launch in 2010.
+This was the game-changer, and while sceptics may have suggested otherwise upon its launch, it has created a platform for other brands to well and truly capitalize from the public’s new-found interest in tablet computers.

 One year later…